Ivanhoe: Volume Three

 Ch.
 8 (38): Rebecca's demand is accepted, Bois-Guilbert being appointed champion for the prosecution.
 Bearing a message to her father, the peasant Higg meets him and Nathan on their way to the preceptory, and Isaac goes in search of Ivanhoe.

 Ch.
 9 (39): Rebecca rejects Bois-Guilbert's offer to fail to appear for the combat in return for her love.
 Albert persuades him that it is in his interest to appear.

 Ch.
 10 (40): The Black Knight leaves Ivanhoe to travel to Coningsburgh castle for Athelstane's funeral, and Ivanhoe follows him the next day.
 The Black Knight is rescued by Locksley from an attack carried out by Fitzurse on John's orders, and reveals his identity as Richard to his companions, prompting Locksley to identify himself as Robin Hood.

 Ch.
 11 (41): Richard talks to Ivanhoe and dines with the outlaws before Robin arranges a false alarm to put an end to the delay.
 The party arrive at Coningsburgh.

 Ch.
 12 (42): Richard procures Ivanhoe's pardon from his father.
 Athelstane appears, not dead, giving his allegiance to Richard and surrendering Rowena to Ivanhoe.
+Ivanhoe and Richard each receive a message and disappear from Coningsburgh.

 Ch.
-13 (43): Ivanhoe appears as Rebecca's champion, and as they charge Bois-Guilbert dies the victim of his contending passions.
+13 (43): Rebecca is tied to the stake, and no champion appears.
+Bois-Guilbert, racked by guilt, begs her to run away with him.
+Rebecca refuses.
+Ivanhoe, exhausted from his ride and not fully recovered from his injury, appears as Rebecca's champion, and as they charge Bois-Guilbert dies the victim of his contending passions.

 Ch.
 14 (44): Beaumanoir and his Templars leave Richard defiantly.
 Cedric agrees to the marriage of Ivanhoe and Rowena.
-Rebecca takes her leave of Rowena before her father and she quit England to make a new life under the tolerant King of Granada.
+Rebecca takes her leave of Rowena, leaving a message of her thanks to Ivanhoe for saving her, before her father and she quit England to make a new life under the tolerant King of Granada.